 If you let your grains continue to grow, they will eat the lactose in the milk faster and keep multiplying.
 Try giving some kefir grains away to friends and family if you have too many.

-Or discard the grains into your compost bin, or feed them to your backyard chickens along with homemade fermented chicken feed.
-A great source of probiotics for them, too!
+Or discard the grains into your compost bin or feed them to your backyard chickens along with homemade fermented chicken feed.
+Kefir grains are a great source of probiotics for them, too!

 How to Make Milk Kefir